Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Building a skilled, professional workforce and supporting their wellbeing - by safe recruitment, and retaining a workforce that continues to deliver high quality social services, by committing to fairer pay for care workers; through supportive leadership; by focusing on workforce wellbeing, practice standards and professional development to support each worker to be the best they can be.

-- Implement the West Glamorgan regional partnership work programme by working with partners to achieve integrated sustainable, and zero net carbon model of health and social care.
+- Implement the West Glamorgan regional partnership work programme, by working with partners to achieve integrated sustainable, and zero net carbon model of health and social care.

-By the end of 2024-2025 we will have:
+By the end of 2025-26 we will have ensured:

 - Safeguarding remains a whole council priority and everyone's business.